Integration theory for infinite dimensional volatility modulated Volterra processes

-The main reason why we have introduced this integral is to be able to integrate processes $(Y(t,x,y);t\in[0,T],x,y\in\Rd)$ with respect to $t$ and $y$ and obtain a random field which has a pointwise (in $x$) interpretation as a random variable, rather than as an element in some abstract Hilbert space.
+The main reason why we have introduced this integral is to be able to integrate processes $(Y(t,x,y);t\in[0,T],x,y\in{\mathbb{R}^d})$ with respect to $t$ and $y$ and obtain a random field which has a pointwise (in $x$) interpretation as a real-valued random variable, rather than as an element in some abstract Hilbert space.
 This could serve to deduce properties of ambit fields such as path continuity, or existence of densities at each point.

-Next we could easily derive similar properties for the random-field $X$-integral as in Section \ref{sec:rules}, but we restrict ourselves to showing that the random field integral can be rewritten as a Hilbert-valued stochastic integral when we interpret the process $X$ as a $\caH$-valued Wiener process, as it was shown in \cite{dalangquer,suess1}.
+We could easily derive similar properties for the random-field $X$-integral as in Section~\ref{secrules}, but we restrict ourselves to showing that the random field integral can be rewritten as a Hilbert-valued stochastic integral when we interpret the process $X$ as a stochastic process with values in some Hilbert space, as it was shown in \cite{dalangquer,sanzsuess1}.